Little Kingshill Village Society

 Little Kingshill Village Society Constitution

-After 50 years the Village Society has now a formal constitution, adopted at the 2018 AGM.
+After 50 years the Village Society has now a formal constitution, initially adopted at the 2018 AGM with some amendments approved at the 2025 AGM .

 This was considered appropriate as it is normal for our type of society to have a constitution and it allows us to access potential funds or grants, not available to local government organisations.
 To download a copy, click on: LKVS Constitution